• About

 There you have it—3 simple ways to teach children’s Bible lessons on thankfulness–perfect for your Sunday School class or children’s ministry!

 And remember, you can always keep things simple and choose just one of the ideas above to do with your kids.
+On the other hand, if you’d like even more ideas for teaching kids about thankfulness, check out this fun Thanksgiving craft idea.

 Finally, don’t forget to download your free printable guide for introducing the verse!